SlimeCubed/SlugBaseRemix/Docs/articles/world-state-tutorial.md

 ﻿# World State

-A "World State" is SlugBase' way of categorizing all world-related slugcat specific changes.
+A "World State" is SlugBase's way of categorizing all world-related slugcat specific changes.
 A SlugBase slugcat can inherit a world state from another slugcat to use its same room connections, spawns, accessible regions, and so on.
-The world will appear as if it was the campaign of the other slugcat, except for non-world changes, such as iterator states, echoes, campaign cutscenes, ect.
+The world will appear as if it was the campaign of the other slugcat, except for non-world changes, such as iterator states, echoes, campaign cutscenes, etc.

 # Basic Usage